poojanew/freshersbatch-July17-/README.txt

-This CSS Assignment folder contains html,css,javascripts files.
+Again javascript added.This CSS Assignment folder contains html,css,javascripts files.
 Branching, Merging will be done in this directory.

 Branching done....Merging going on